- 22 January 2019

 Never under-estimate the depth of bond between care home staff and those they care for.

-See my other blog post, care home manager - best job in the world?, where I talk more about this bond between myself and patients and how deeply resonated they are within me.
+See my other blog post, How my career as a Care Home Manager has evolved, where I talk more about this bond between myself and patients and how deeply resonated they are within me.

 Myth 4 - Care Home fees are a rip off!